 Research opportunities related to the projects listed above are available for graduate and undergraduate students.
 Dr. Prilutsky is also a faculty member of the Georgia Tech’s Bioengineering Graduate Program and an adjunct faculty member of the Division of Physical Therapy at Emory University School of Medicine.
 Undergraduate students interested in research opportunities in the lab are encouraged to apply for the the President’s Undergraduate Research Awards.

 Recently Organized Meetings/Workshops

 - Books and book chapters

 - Prilutsky BI, Zatsiorsky VM.
 Neural Control Principles: Bernstein’s Insights from Biomechanics of Human Movement.
 In: Bernstein’s Construction of Movements: The Original Text and Commentaries, edited by Latash ML.
-New York and London: Routledge, 2020 (in press)
+New York and London: Routledge, p.
+272-285, 2020.

 - Edwards, D.H., Prilutsky, B.I.
 Sensory feedback in the control of posture and locomotion.
 In: Neurobiology of Motor Control: Fundamental Concepts and New Directions (eds.
 Hooper SL, Büschges A).
 New York: Wiley, 263-304, 2017.
 PDF.

 - Prilutsky BI, Edwards DH (editors).
 Neuromechanical Modeling of Posture and Locomotion.
 New York: Springer, 2016.